Graduate students from the School of Architecture, Planning and Landscape to leave main campus: concerns arise

 By Nazeefa Ahmed, February 19 2024—

 On Feb.
-2, graduate students from the School of Architecture, Planning and Landscape (SAPL) were informed that their classes will be moved to the City Building Design Lab (CBDLab) in downtown starting Fall 2024.
+2, graduate students from the School of Architecture, Planning and Landscape (SAPL) were informed that their classes are moving to the City Building Design Lab (CBDLab) in downtown starting Fall 2024.
 The decision was sent to students in an email from John Brown, the dean of SAPL.
 However, according to the SAPL Student Association, there was no consultation of students or faculty about the move.

-SAPL opened the CBDLab in 2018 and students in the Master of Architecture, Master of Planning and Master of Landscape Architecture have been attending classes in the building.
+SAPL opened the CBDLab in 2018 and students in the Master of Architecture, the Master of Planning and the Master of Landscape Architecture had been attending classes in the building.
 The new change will move the remaining graduate students so that all of the professional graduate programs are at the CBDLab.

 In a statement to the Gauntlet, Brown explained that the move is meant to benefit students as they will be in closer proximity to city planning hubs.